squid-cache/squid-cache.github.io/Features/ConfigUpdater.rst

 === Solutions ===
 Stuff done in [[Squid-3.2]]:

- * obsolete directives are kept in {{{cf.data.pre}}} with the type '''obsolete''' and the documentation comments are printed as upgrade instructions on how to handle the directives (remove or change).
+ * obsolete directives are kept in {{{cf.data.pre}}} with the type '''obsolete'''.
+The documentation comments are printed as upgrade instructions on how to handle the directives (remove or change).

- * alias directive which are obsolete but syntax kept are detected and a deprecation message is printed out instructing that the config be changed to the new name.
+ * alias directives are detected.
+A deprecation message is printed out instructing that the config be changed to the new name.

+ * directives for components missing from the build are ignored.
+A message indicating the missing component or build requirements is logged.

 ----
 CategoryFeature